jacob-herrera/love.yml/README.md

 Building a `love.yml` file for an older version of the LÖVE API is very simple.

-- Clone the repo
+- Clone the repo (or just copy [main.lua](https://raw.githubusercontent.com/jacob-herrera/love.yml/main/main.lua))
 ```
 git clone https://github.com/jacob-herrera/love.yml
 ```

 - Download an earlier version from the love-api [releases](https://github.com/love2d-community/love-api/releases)

-- Place the `love_api.lua` and `modules` folder from the love-api into the cloned repo
+- Place the `love_api.lua` and `modules` folder from the love-api into the repo

 - Run the lua file with: